EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-singleton.md

 ### 3. Define A Singleton Type Alias

-For ease of use, define a type alias `singleton_type` based on the `eosio::singleton` template type, parametarized with a random name `"testtable"`, which has to respect the EOSIO account name restrictions, and the `testtable` data structure defined above
+For ease of use, define a type alias `singleton_type` based on the `eosio::singleton` template type, parametarized with a random name `"testtable"` and the `testtable` data structure.
+The names must adhere to `EOSIO` account name restrictions.

    ```diff
    struct [[eosio::table]] testtable {